 You’ll get to know your supervisor(s) very well over the course of your PhD but also make friends with the admin staff in your department.
 They’ll often be able to help you navigate the complex paperwork questions that will come your way and also how best to make use of the resources available to you as a student.

 5. Start Reading Papers

 You may still be waiting to have your first proper meeting with your supervisor(s), where you’ll discuss and craft the direction of your research project so you need to approach this meeting with some background knowledge fresh in your mind.
 A simple search on ResearchGate, Google Scholar or PubMed can help you find some relevant papers to read.
 It’s also a good idea to be familiar with your supervisor’s recent publications.

 During your first week as a PhD student, it would be ideal to set up a meeting with your supervisor(s).
 Some supervisors prefer planned meetings scheduled in the diary regularly whilst others will leave it to you to reach out to them as and when needed.
 Early within your PhD you are unlikely to know their preference, which is even more of a reason to meet them during your first week so you can establish a clear means and frequency of communication.

 7. Get to Know Others in Your Research Group

 A PhD is a large body of independent work, but that doesn’t mean that you should spend three years in isolation!
 You’ll likely be surrounded by other students at various stages in their PhD journeys and it can be a substantial help to have colleagues to bounce ideas off of, or just to vent to!
 You’ll all be going through similar experiences – remind each other to enjoy life outside of research too!

-Once you are ready to start your work, check out our tips for new PhD students to make sure you continue to use your time effectively and set yourself up for a successful programme.
+Once you are ready to start your work, check out my tips for new PhD students to make sure you continue to use your time effectively and set yourself up for a successful programme.